Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"If the department is serious about delivering services, we need to do some basic stuff."
+"If the department is dead serious about delivering services, these design imperatives are absolutely imperative."

 More Videos